TL;DR

 That gap is structural, not a configuration miss.
 QuickBooks and Xero are entry-level systems that lack the automation and centralized visibility multi-entity organizations need.
 Even purpose-built ERPs handle multi-entity postings poorly.
 In Microsoft Dynamics GP, a transaction touching five entities requires five separate logins, and during an audit the AP entry sits in one company database while the due-from sits in another, so someone reconciles them by hand.

 The fix starts with naming two different categories that most listicles blur.
 Fund accounting software runs the general ledger, NAV, and partnership accounting.
 It records the numbers and produces statements.
-Fund expense allocation software does something narrower.
-It sits between your upstream expense systems, such as Ramp and Bill.com, and your downstream GL, applies the allocation rules each LPA specifies, and writes audit-ready journal entries back into whatever ledger you already run.
+Fund expense allocation software does something narrower: it takes the costs your spend tools captured, applies the allocation rules each LPA specifies, and hands your existing ledger finished, audit-ready journal entries.

 A controller who recognizes the 25-line invoice problem is looking for the second category, not the first.
 Replacing your GL does not solve allocation, and a good allocation layer does not require you to replace your GL.